sdagne/medibot/README.md

  - Query complexity analysis

 ## 🚨 Medical Disclaimer
-### ⚠️ Important: MediChat Pro is designed for educational and informational purposes only.
+### ⚠️ Important: Medibot is designed for educational purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical concerns.

  ## 🛠️ Technical Stack